mathewsrc/generativeai-questions-and-answers-app/README.md

 terraform --version
 ```

+Alternatively, run the provided Bash script `install_terraform.sh` in the terminal.

 4. Enable Bedrock Foundation Models

 Then go to AWS > Amazon Bedrock > Model access ([Link](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess)) and enable the foundation models you want to use.
 Notice that this project is going to create resources in the'us-east-1' region so make sure that your AWS account region is the same.
 Observation: some models require access grants and it can take some time until you can access it.
+I created a follow up instruction [bedrock_tutorial]() for you on how to require models access.

 5. Install AWS CLI

 Finally, we need to install AWS CLI so Terraform can access your credentials.
+See [link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#cliv2-linux-install) for more information:

-Use the following code to install it or execute
+Execute the following code to install AWS CLI:
-the Bash script `install_aws_cli.sh` on terminal (see [link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#cliv2-linux-install) for more information):

 ```bash
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"